 Walker was the most successful privateer in history.
 He didn’t build cars, but ran them.
 In the video below you will see the Ferguson P99, the only four-wheel-drive GP car to win an F1 race.
 He also ran Coopers, Lotuses, Brabhams, and Surtees.
 Most notable were the very successful Scaglietti-bodied Ferrari short-wheel-base 250s.
 Moss drove both to great success.

 I saw him win in the 7 SWB one at Brands Hatch in the Redex Trophy in 1960.
-I met Moss that morning and chatted to him – details in an earlier blog; https://writewheel.uk/2018/07/19/moss-me-and-the-mille-miglia/.
+I met Moss that morning and chatted to him – details in an earlier blog; go to the Old Blugger page.
 I can still see him drifting around Clearways with the front wheel pointing straight ahead as he went to the right.

 A fabulous day then and a thoroughly enjoyable one for the Centenary Festival.